T. Swift & the Electric Bag

 rating: **** stars

-'As I Grow Into a Man' was a surprisingly sweet and commercial pop tune.
-Kind of a mid-'60s Neil Diamond heartache vibe going on this one.
+"As I Grow Into a Man" was a surprisingly sweet and commercial pop tune.
+The track was slessed with a talented lead singer who would have sounded good fronting a country-rock band.
+This one also benefited from kind of a mid-'60s Neil Diamond heartache vibe.
 It would have made a nice AM single.

 3.)
 Red Eyes (Instrumental) - 2:56